calphool/M4ToVGA/README.md

 I also need to add a pin header so that the board can be used on something other than the Model 3/4 AMP connector.
 I also realized that soldering 0603 LEDs is a pain in the neck, so I switched all those out of small through-hole LEDs.

+I don't care for the DOT CLK situation.
+I'd like to get rid of the dot clock, but I haven't come up with a solution yet.

+I've also been digging into DVI/HDMI via FPGA.
+There is apparently an open source HDMI implementation now, so the question is will it work for a Cyclone IV board?
+It looks like it might.
+How cool would it be to have simultaneous VGA and HDMI out?
+Might be a pipe dream, but it's something I'll keep digging into.
+We'll see...

 ![Version 1 PCB](img/M4ToVGA_BoardPic.jpg?raw=true "Version 1 PCB")

 2020, November 26